aeternity/ae_mdw/README.md

 }
 ```

-## Listing AEX9 Tokens
+## AEX9 tokens

 There are 2 endpoints for listing tokens as defined by AEX9 (https://github.com/aeternity/AEXs/blob/master/AEXS/aex-9.md)

-- /aex9/by_name - for listing tokens sorted by name
+- `/aex9/by_name` - for listing tokens sorted by name
-- /aex9/by_symbol - for listing tokens sorted by symbol
+- `/aex9/by_symbol` - for listing tokens sorted by symbol

-These endpoints support 2 optional parameters:
+These endpoints optional parameters:

-- prefix - for listing only tokens with name or symbol matching the provided prefix (defalut: "")
+- `all` - for listing all contract creations for a token, not just the last one (default: false)
-- all - for listing all contract creations for a token, not just the last one (default: false)
+- `prefix` OR `exact` - for listing tokens with the name or symbol, which are matching either by prefix, or exactly

-### Listing AEX9 Tokens by name
+### AEX9 tokens by name

 ```
 $ curl -s "http://localhost:4000/aex9/by_name" | jq '.'